 Mix dal pakora is the best version of fritters, crispy, a flavored and delicious recipe that is made with different mixtures of lentils like Masoor, Moong, and Sabut Masoor along with flavored with spices ginger, garlic, chilies, and black pepper and fried in oil

-No fancy ingredients are added to this recipe. all ingredients in your hand. literally a mouthwatering tea-time snack. the best part of this recipe doesn’t take a long time to be prepared. easy and tasty
+No fancy ingredients are added to this recipe. all ingredients in your hand. literally a mouthwatering tea-time snack. the best part of this recipe doesn’t take a long time to prepare. easy and tasty

 These mixed lentil fritters are very popular, people make them with different variations and spices.
 I used my traditional way to make it. before this post, I shared my CHANA DAL PAKODA

-These fritters are much similar to this one except adding two more lentils added all spices the same
+These fritters are very similar to this one except adding two more lentils added all the spices the same

-To make the work easier I present you a very easy make mixed dal fritters premix, prepare a big batch of it so that whenever you want to make pakora you don’t need to spend hours in the kitchen grinding soaked lentils then mixing then frying.
-This fritters premix is a life-saver, especially for last-minute guests or during Ramadan.
+To make the work easier I present you a very easy mixed dal fritters premix, prepare a big batch of it so that whenever you want to make pakora you don’t need to spend hours in the kitchen grinding soaked lentils then mixing then frying.
+This fritter's premix is a lifesaver, especially for last-minute guests or during Ramadan.